 There are number of simple strategies that can be utilised and resources on the internet to assist you to put these into practice.
 These include:

-- The Open Arms High Res website has a number of relaxation tools including; controlled breathing, grounding and muscle relaxation
+- Our Self-help tools and High Res app have a number of relaxation tools including; controlled breathing, grounding and muscle relaxation

 Accessing social support

 - Identify individuals.
 Redsix is an app that allows you to identify and link to ‘Battlebuddies’ to support you.

 - Exercise is a quick and effective way to distract you from negative thoughts and manage emotion.
 Do not wait for the trigger - make a plan.
 Visit the: High Res app